The Virginia Tech Coaching Files: Norval McKenzie

 If you believe the rumor mill, James Franklin was very close to retaining Elijah Brooks as Virginia Tech's running backs coach.
 Alas, Brooks announced on Dec.
 14 that he would not be returning to Blacksburg.
 The hiring of McKenzie broke shortly thereafter.

 The main differentiator between McKenzie and Brooks is McKenzie's experience recruiting the Atlanta area.
 Virginia Tech has multiple coaches on staff capable of recruiting the DMV area — we'll cover that later in the series — but did not have a realistic option to head south and recruit the largest population center in the Southeast.
-Atlanta and the surrounding areas produce lots of talented players every year, meaning the Hokies should position themselves to compete in this area.
+Atlanta and its surrounding suburbs produce many talented players each year, so the Hokies should position themselves to compete in this area.

-While McKenzie may have experience recruiting the Atlanta area, he's not been overwhelmingly successful.
-247Sports credited McKenzie with three recruits in the Class of 2026, two of which live in the Fort Lauderdale area.
+While McKenzie may have experience recruiting in the Atlanta area, he hasn't been overwhelmingly successful.
+247Sports credited McKenzie with three recruits in the Class of 2026, two of whom live in the Fort Lauderdale area.
 All three of his signees are low-to-mid level three-star prospects.
 247Sports hasn't credited McKenzie with a signee rated higher than a .9053, which is a low-level four-star.
 If you talk to people around the Georgia Tech program, they'll tell you McKenzie's recruiting on The Flats left a lot to be desired.

 While McKenzie's recruiting abilities may be questionable, his history of coaching productive running backs is much clearer.